dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### Amazon SageMaker

 If you aren't looking to translate, transcribe, or understand your content, perhaps you want to do something else with it.
 [Amazon SageMaker](https://aws.amazon.com/blogs/aws/sagemaker/) is a fully managed service enabling data scientists to build, train, and deploy machine learning models for any dataset.
-SageMaker will work with a variety of different platforms such as [TenserFlow](https://www.tensorflow.org/), [MXNet](https://mxnet.incubator.apache.org/), and others and through its managed capability will help data scientists make sense of their data faster and with greater accuracy.
+SageMaker will work with a variety of different platforms such as [TenserFlow](https://www.tensorflow.org/), [MXNet](https://mxnet.incubator.apache.org/), and others.
+Through its managed capability, it will help data scientists make sense of their data faster and with greater accuracy.

 ![Amazon SageMaker](https://cdn.auth0.com/blog/aws-reinvent-2017/sagemaker.png)